 We are subject to complex laws and regulatory regimes that differ in the various jurisdictions in which we operate and are sometimes extra-jurisdictional in application.
 Ensuring that such laws and regulatory requirements are understood and followed by our personnel is difficult and we may inadvertently fail to comply with such laws and requirements or they may be contravened by our personnel.
-While we have established programs, policies and training to reduce and mitigate risks in certain areas, including anti-corruption compliance, there is no guarantee such programs, policies or training will prevent violations of the law, particularly by individual employees or agents.
-Violations of such laws, particularly those relating to corruption, could lead to the imposition of substantial fines, penalties or other civil or criminal prosecution or sanctions.
-Such fines penalties or other civil or criminal prosecutions and severely damage our reputation.
+We have established programs, policies and training to reduce and mitigate risks in certain areas, including anti-corruption compliance.
+In this respect, we have adopted a Global Code of Ethical Conduct and a Global Anti-Corruption Policy, developed a training program, and taken other steps to reduce the risk of non-compliance with applicable anti-corruption laws, including in the United States and Canada.
+However, there is no guarantee such programs, policies or training will prevent violations of the law, particularly by individual employees or agents.
+Violations of such laws, particularly those relating to corruption, could lead to the imposition of substantial fines, penalties or other civil or criminal prosecution or sanctions, and could severely damage our reputation.
+Such fines, penalties, and sanctions, and any damage to our reputation, could have a material adverse effect on our business.